jrfnl/clearPHP/rules/no-letter-logical.md

 Logical operators comes in two flavors : lettered, also known as boolean, `and`, `or` and `xor`.
 And with symbols, also known as logical operators, `&&`, `||`, `^`, respectively.
 However, there is a catch : they are not exchangeable.

-In the documentation, the example shows the difference of precedence :
+In the documentation, the below example shows the difference in precedence:

 ```php
 <?php